DrDonk/OC4VM/docs/notes.md

 ### 1.2 Core Count for AMD Patches

+Cores for AMD CPUs can now be set in VMware using the UI in the same way as for Intel CPUs.

 #### 1.2.1 Current Method
 The setting of the number of cores for an AMD processor needs to carefully managed as AMD CPUs use different methods those of an Intel CPU.
-To allow VMware to boot macOS on an AMD CPU
+To allow VMware to boot macOS on an AMD CPU OC4VM uses OpenCore capabilities to emulate an Intel CPU when using an AMD CPU.

-Cores for AMD CPUs can now be set in VMware using the UI in the same way as for Intel CPUs.
+#### 1.2.2 Details

-#### 1.2.2 Deprecated Method
+#### 1.2.3 Deprecated Method
 *NOTE: These are no longer used but kept for reference.*

 From https://github.com/AMD-OSX/AMD_Vanilla/blob/master/README.md